marco20240618/libtorrent/README.md

+Boost and openssl headers and libs are already included, you don't need to download them separately.

+If build for Linux and Windows, you don't need to download anything extra, except the build environment though.

-Download android ndk to such as /usr/local/android-ndk-r26d
+If build for Android, you only need to download android ndk to such as /usr/local/android-ndk-r26d

 1. build client_test for linux
 ```